Better Trees: An empirical study on hyperparameter tuning of classification decision tree induction algorithms: Threats to Validity

 \subsection{Construct validity}

-The datasets used in the experiments were selected to cover a wide range of classification tasks, with different characteristics.
-They were used in their original versions, i.e., no preprocessing was required, since \acrshortpl{dt} are able to handle any missing information or data from different types.
+The datasets used in the experiments were selected to cover a wide range of classification tasks with different characteristics.
+They were used in their original versions, i.e., no preprocessing was required since \acrshortpl{dt} can handle any missing information or data from different types.
 The only restriction adopted ensures that all classes in the datasets must have at least $10$ observations.
 Thus, stratification with $10$ outer folds can be applied.
-Of course, other datasets may be used to expand data collection, if they obey the `stratified' criterion.
-However, the authors believe that addition of datasets will not substantially change the overall behavior of tuning on the algorithms investigated.
+Of course, other datasets may be used to expand data collection if they obey the `stratified' criterion.
+However, the authors believe that adding datasets will not substantially change the overall tuning behavior of the algorithms investigated.

-Regarding the \acrshort{dt} induction algorithms, \acrshort{cart} and J48 are among the most popular algorithms used in data mining~\cite{Wu:2009}.
-The \acrshort{ctree} algorithm works similarly to the traditional CHAID algorithm, using statistical tests, but provides a more recent implementation which handles different types of data attributes\footnote{The CHAID algorithm handles just categorical data attributes.}.
+Regarding the \acrshort{dt} induction algorithms, \acrshort{cart} and J48 are among the most popular algorithms used in data mining~\citep{Wu:2009}.
 Experiments were focused on these algorithms due to the interpretability of their induced models and widespread use.
-All of them generate simple models, are robust for specific domains, and allow non-experts users to understand how the classification decision is made.
+They generate simple models, are robust for specific domains, and allow non-expert users to understand how the classification decision is made.
 The same experimental methodology and analyses can be applied to any other \acrshort{ml} algorithm.

-Since a wide variety of datasets compose the data collection, some of them may be imbalanced.
-Thus, the \acrshort{bac} performance measure~\cite{Brodersen:2010} was used as fitness function during the optimization process.
+Since a wide variety of datasets compose the data collection, some may be imbalanced.
+Thus, the \acrshort{bac} performance measure~\citep{Brodersen:2010} was used as a fitness function during the optimization process.
 Therefore, class distributions are being considered when assessing a candidate solution.
 The same performance measure is used to evaluate the final solutions returned by the tuning techniques.
 Other predictive performance measures can generate different results, depending on how they deal with data imbalance.

-The experimental methodology described in Section~\ref{sec:methods} considers the tuning techniques that have been used in related literature~\cite{Feurer:2015, Sureka:2008, Sun:2013, Kotthoff:2016}.
-The exceptions are the \acrshort{eda} and \acrshort{irace} techniques, which have been explored recently for hyperparameter tuning of other \acrshort{ml} algorithms, like \acrshortpl{svm}~\cite{Padierna:2017, Miranda:2014}.
-Since there is a lack of studies investigating these techniques for \acrshortpl{dt} (see Section~\ref{sec:gap}), they were added to the experimental setup.